arapat/spinoza/README.md

 # Spinoza

-This a front-end user interface for a machine learning research over massive data set.
+This a front-end user interface for a machine learning research project over massive data set.